katefike/sage/README.md

 ## Postgres Container
 Enter the database container and access the database.

-`docker exec -it sage-db psql -h localhost -U sage_admin sage`
+`docker exec -it sage-db psql -h localhost -U postgres sage`

 Remove all containers and volumes after a schema change.